amyheather/stars_interview/README.md

-# stars_interview
+# ⭐ STARS Interview

-Presentation for STARS Interview
+Jupyter book demonstrating a selection of work that is relevant to STARS, to share in the STARS interview on Thursday 11th April 2024.